rodmax/t2/README.md

 t2
 ==

-The simple script "translate to" to translate words &amp; sentences in CLI (based on Google translate resource)<br>
+The simple script "translate to" to translate words &amp; sentences in CLI (based on yandex API translate resource)<br>
-Initial version taken from http://habrahabr.ru/post/113243/
+TODO: update this description

 Requirements
 ====